dgraph-io/auth-webinar/README.md

 ## Dependencies

-The UI is vanilla React JS with Apollo client, and the new [React-TodoMVC](https://github.com/sw-yx/react-todomvc) component.
+The UI is vanilla React JS with Apollo client, and the neat [React-TodoMVC](https://github.com/sw-yx/react-todomvc) component.